THU-KEG/MOOC-Radar/readme.md

 # MoocRadar

 MoocRadar is maintained by the Knowledge Engineering Group of Tsinghua University with the assistance of Insititute of Education, Tsinghua Univerisity.
 This repository consists of 2,513 exercises, 14,226 students and over 12 million behavioral data and 5,600 fine-grained concepts, for supporting the developments of cognitive student modeling in MOOCs.
+The raw data is from XuetangX (https://www.xuetangx.com/).

 We summarize the features of MoocRadar as: